AI computing power warehouse (AICPW)

 • Users download the computation results through the DApp (retrieved from IPFS) and can choose to rate the service.
 The rating data is recorded on the blockchain as a reference for node reputation.

-• If the task fails (such as node disconnection), the contract automatically refunds and reassigns the task, with Solana's fast confirmation ensuring a seamless process.
+• If the task fails (such as node disconnection), the contract automatically refunds and reassigns the task, with Bsc's fast confirmation ensuring a seamless process.